-Chrysanthemum tea (Chinese: 菊花茶) is a flower-based infusion beverage made from Chrysanthemum flowers of the species Chrysanthemum morifolium (Chinese: 杭菊) or Chrysanthemum indicum (野菊花), which are mostly present in East Asia, mostly especially in China.
-Chrysanthemum tea has many purported medicinal uses, including an aid in recovery from influenza, acne and as a "cooling" herb.
+Chrysanthemum tea (Chinese: 菊花茶) belongs to Chrysanthemum flowers of the species Chrysanthemum morifolium or Chrysanthemum indicum, which can be used in medicinal field, including an aid in recovery from influenza, acne and as a “cooling” herb.

 Chrysanthemum tea is made from dried chrysanthemum flowers.
 You can easily make it by adding hot water in 3 grams of dried chrysanthemum flowers; let the mix steep for 5 minutes.
 Sometimes, rock sugar or cane sugar is also added, and occasionally also wolfberries to strength its taste.